Yeah, there's a whole slew of them. LET'S GET THEM ALL!

 Alt Mode: Alien Jet

-The general of the Liege Maximo's Cybertronian Empire in the G2 comics.
-Alternatively, Jhiaxus was a crew member on the Ark-1 and serves as Nova Prime's pet mad scientist; his obsession with forcing Cybertronian evolution has led him to introduce gender to the Transformer race, modify his own body into a form resembling that of Bayformer Starscream, and the creation of both gestalt and Micromaster technology.
+The Liege Centuro (general) of the Liege Maximo's Cybertronian Empire in the G2 comics.
+Alternatively, Jhiaxus was a crew member on the Ark-1 and serves as Nova Prime's pet mad scientist; his obsession with forcing Cybertronian evolution has led him to introduce gender programming to the Transformer race, modify his own body into a form resembling that of Bayformer Starscream, and the creation of both gestalt and Micromaster technology.

 - Adaptational Heroism: His depiction in Generation 2 Redux has him as an Affably Evil Anti-Villain looking to create a new Generation of Transformers to help unite the old ones and usher in an era of peace.